fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 - **"Revolution"** doesn't refer to any violent or radical change, but rather a **culmination of a progressive change** in the economic structure and social organization of communities that caused, or was accompanied by, a dramatic increase in the population"

 ## Key Questions
-1. How does Childe's definition of the city compare to Wirth and previous authors?
+### How does Childe's definition of the city compare to Wirth and previous authors?
+- Childe is more based from an **archaeological perspective**
+- **"Writing"** as a criteria

+> 4: "Yet a certain size of settlement and density of population, is an essential feature of civilization" Childe give more weight to **size and density** as criteria for civilizations (cities).
+While Wirth recognizes their relevance, he is much more critical of the arbitrary nature of looking to numbers for strict cutoffs; **standards of size and density are always changing, both over time and geographically**

+- Childe constructs an "ideal type"

+### Other Questions
 2. What was the importance of "surplus" food in early urbanization?
 3. What social changes went along with early urbanization?
 4. Exploring stages of "savagery", "barbarism" and "civilization"; What are terms like "savagery" and "barbarism" problematic in discussion developmental stages of civilization?